A creamy, simple methi dal flavored with methi or fenugreek leaves, tomatoes and a few spices.

-There’s something about the mighty Methi that makes those of us who love it go weak in the knees.
-If you’ve never eaten this vegetable you might find it hard to believe that a leafy green, one that’s even slightly bitter, should evoke such passion.
-But try it in a dish like this Methi Dal, and — I promise — you will be hooked.
+A creamy, simple dal flavored with methi or fenugreek leaves, tomatoes and a few spices.
+There's something about the mighty methi (fenugreek leaves) that makes those of us who love it go weak in the knees.
+If you've never eaten this vegetable you might find it hard to believe that a leafy green, one that's even slightly bitter, should evoke such passion.
+But try it in a dish like this Methi Dal, and -- I promise -- you will be hooked.

-Methi’s easily found at any Indian store and some Asian stores. and it’s a rather pretty vegetable to look at– kinda like watercress, with small, oval, fresh-green leaves.
+Methi's easily found at any Indian store and some Asian stores. and it's a rather pretty vegetable to look at-- kinda like watercress, with small, oval, fresh-green leaves.
 But methi is more than just a pretty face; in fact, it is a health superstar, said to battle just about every problem in the book, from indigestion to heart disease.
-Best of all, it makes just about every recipe it touches incredibly good.
+Best of all, it makes just about every recipe it touches incredibly good, like these methi pakoras.

 The bitter flavor of methi is so prized in Indian kitchens that dry fenugreek leaves and fenugreek seeds are often used as seasoning.
 In fact, if you've ever eaten a Makhani before at a restaurant, you've most likely eaten dry fenugreek leaves which give the spicy Makhani that perfect yin.
 If you've eaten a dosa before, you've likely eaten fenugreek seeds which give it that full-bodied flavor.